gitbls/sdm/Docs/Bootset-and-1piboot.md

 ## Boot Order

 The *boot_order* configuration setting is different than other settings, in that in modifies the Raspberry Pi eeprom so that boot from USB disk or boot from Network are enabled.
-If your Pi already has a current system on it, you can use the command `sudo raspi-config do_boot_order XX` to set the boot_order to B1 (Boot from SD Card if available else USB device), B2 (Boot from USB if available else SD Card) or B3 (Boot from Network if SD Card boot fails).
+If your Pi already has a current system on it, you can use the command `sudo raspi-config do_boot_order XX nonint` to set the boot_order to B1 (Boot from SD Card if available else USB device), B2 (Boot from USB if available else SD Card) or B3 (Boot from Network if SD Card boot fails).

 If the target system doesn't have a current system on it, you can update the eeprom with sdm by setting up a separate image that is enabled with boot_order, and has all updates installed.
 Burn that image to an SD card and boot up the target Pi hardware.
 The system will use raspi-config to change the boot_order setting, and the restart again.